-Will the Zero-RB Draft Strategy Work in 2020?
+Is the Zero-RB Draft Strategy Still a Thing?

 The Zero-RB draft strategy dates back to about 10 years ago.
 It gained a lot of steam about five years ago when many first-round RBs sustained injuries.
 In recent times, most fantasy football owners have gone away from it.
 There are a few different ways to go about the Zero-RB strategy.